-How to add embedded audio, video and other multimedia content to your tables
+How to display embedded audio, video and other multimedia content in Posts Table Pro

-Our WooCommerce Product Table and Posts Table Pro plugins are very popular for displaying embedded audio and video files, along with other multimedia content such as media playlists or image galleries.
+The Posts Table Pro plugin is very popular for displaying embedded audio and video files, along with other multimedia content such as media playlists or image galleries.
 For example, you might want to include an MP3 music player or embedded YouTube/Vimeo videos directly in the table, so that people can watch and listen without having to click to another page.

-Both plugins fully support multimedia embeds.
-You can see this in action on our demo pages:
+Posts Table Pro fully support multimedia embeds.
+You can see this in action on our multimedia demo page.

 This article will tell you how to add embedded media files to your tables.

 1. Choose where to add your embedded audio/video/multimedia files

 There are two ways to add embedded media players to Posts Table Pro: